Connectors - Short Assemblies

 1 Timothy 6.17 (which is just a posh way of saying something a guy called Paul wrote to his mate Timothy) says to tell people to: "put their hope in God, who richly provides us with everything for our enjoyment."
 And the writer, Paul, said this to people who he described as being 'rich'.
 (We're pretty much all rich in the West compared to lots of people round the world).
 So Paul is talking to you too!
 He says, 'put your faith and life into the hands of God - he knows what you need and will give you all he knows you need to have the best life and enjoy life.'
 It may not always be easy, but it will be rewarding and better than anything else.
 You see - Christianity works, because God works!

 Do you feel happy?
 Does that new iPhone make you happy?
-Or would you be happy with an iPad2 or the latest gadget?
+Or would you be happy with an iPad Air or the latest gadget?
 Really?
 Apparently a survey found out that British and Americans are no more happy in 2011 than people were back in the 1950s before TV, the web and all the technology we think makes us much happier.
 Many other people around the world are much happier than British people.
 As part of trying to change this, a movement called 'Action for Happiness' has started.
-This movement commits to: "Rejecting a societal focus on materialism and self-obsessed individualism, the movement instead prioritises healthy relationships with others and meaningful activities as a means to happier living."
+This movement commits to: "Rejecting a societal focus on materialism and self-obsessed individualism, the movement instead priorities healthy relationships with others and meaningful activities as a means to happier living."
 So to translate the waffle - they're saying stuff doesn't make us happy, but relationships and doing meaningful things for others makes you happy.
 The movement suggests we: do things for others; keep learning new things; be comfortable with who you are; and connect with people.
 All good stuff, but back in the day this stuff was encouraged by another radical movement called the church.
 In the Bible there's this amazing bit where the church was just starting.
 We read that everyone involved were 'together in heart and mind', that they shared all they had with each other, they looked out for each other and gave to people in need.
 The Bible also tells us that it's better to give than receive and that when we give, we get rewarded.
 If you've ever seen Secret Millionaire, you'll find out that time after time these rich people find the most happiness and reward when they give away their money, when they do good things for others and make a difference.
 That's the way to a happy life.
 And you know what, it's the life that Jesus came to give us - the life that's in the world's biggest, most creative and life-changing organisation.
 It's called the church.

 Fame | Top of page

-A recent study of 1,032 teenagers has revealed that 54% want to be famous when they're older - responding to the question, "What would you like to do for your career?"
+A 2011 study of 1,032 teenagers has revealed that 54% want to be famous when they're older - responding to the question, "What would you like to do for your career?"
 Only 15% of 16-year-olds want to go into medicine or nursing, only 13% want a media job, just 9% want a job in the legal area, 4% would like to go into teaching, and 1% said they would do office work..

 Asked how they plan to become famous, 21% said through reality TV, while 5% said they planned to date a celebrity.
 68% did not know how to become famous and 19% didn't feel like they had the talent to become truly famous.